jjzhao05/cs2-role-clustering/README.md

 ## Limitations

-The final clustering dataset covers 214 players, which is small for unsupervised learning.
-The player pool is also restricted to top-tier professionals, creating a compressed skill distribution where role differences may be subtle and/or overlapping.
+The final clustering dataset covers 214 players, which is small for unsupervised learning and restricted to top-tier professionals, creating a compressed skill distribution where role differences may be subtle and/or overlapping.

 The external role annotations are expert reference labels, not absolute ground truth.
-CS2 roles vary by map, side, opponent, economy state, roster context, and team system.
-Some players also occupy multiple roles simultaneously, so disagreement between clusters and labels may reflect role overlap rather than model failure.
+CS2 roles vary by map, side, opponent, economy state, roster context, and team system, and some players occupy multiple roles simultaneously.

-The current feature set averages behavior across maps.
-This improves player-level stability but removes tactical context, especially on CT side where anchoring, rotation, and site responsibility are highly map-dependent.
+The current feature set averages behavior across maps, which improves player-level stability but removes tactical context, especially on CT side where anchoring, rotation, and site responsibility are highly map-dependent.

-The model also has no access to voice communication, mid-round calls, set strategies, or intended tactical responsibilities.
-This is especially important for interpreting the IGL-enriched cluster, which should be treated as an indirect behavioral signal rather than direct proof of in-game leadership.
+The model also has no access to voice communication, mid-round calls, or set strategies, which is especially relevant for interpreting the IGL-enriched cluster as an indirect behavioral signal rather than direct proof of in-game leadership.

 ## Future Work

-Future extensions include map-stratified clustering, null-label baselines, tournament-level stability checks, and an interactive player similarity dashboard.

-The highest-priority next step is map-stratified analysis, which could preserve positional role structure that is currently averaged across maps.
+The highest-priority next step is map-stratified clustering, which could preserve positional role structure that is currently averaged across maps.